 Proficiency in PowerShell scripting is essential for creating AnyIdentity providers.
 It is recommended that individuals possess at least an intermediate level of scripting skill before attempting to create action scripts.

-Each action script must include a set of parameters through which the AnyIdentity provider will pass values.
-While the specific parameters for each action script may vary (as shown in the examples below), they will all share a common set of parameters required to connect to the identity provider endpoint.
-Action scripts connect to an identity provider, and to facilitate this, they must receive the necessary credentials from the AnyIdentity provider.
+Each action script must include a set of parameters through which the AnyIdentity provider pass values.
+While the specifics may vary, action scripts have to share a common set of parameters to connect to the identity provider endpoint.
+Below is an example of how to define these:

 [Parameter(Mandatory)]